Windows/Mac $195 plus shipping.

 NTSC to PAL

 Atlantis can convert three different types of NTSC to PAL: Normal 60i (interlaced NTSC), NTSC with a 3:2 pulldown like film transferred to video, and NTSC with a 2:3:3:2 pulldown such as created by the Panasonic DVX100 or Canon XL-2 24P video cameras.
-The file formats can be Quicktime, MPEG (.VOB), or AVI.
-The Mac version only supports Quicktime.

-This function is useful for filmakers wishing to incorporate NTSC stock footage in their PAL projects, or filmmakers wishing to edit 24P video in a PAL editing system, or converting a NTSC tape or DVD to PAL format for viewingon PAL systems.
+This function is useful for filmakers wishing to incorporate NTSC stock footage in their PAL projects, or filmmakers wishing to edit 24P video in a PAL editing system, or converting a NTSC tape or DVD to PAL format for viewing on PAL systems.

 Can you make a high-quality NTSC-DVD from a PAL-DVD or vice versa?

-What capture card or editing system is it compatible with?
+What editing system is it compatible with?

 How does it work?